PVS-Studio for embedded development

 Analysis of projects in Linux and macOS

 After installing the analyzer in Linux or macOS, the pvs-studio-analyzer utility for projects analysis will become available.
+Learn more about how the utility works here.

 Automatic definition of supported compilers is added in the utility.
 If a modified or advanced development package is used, you can list the names of the used embedded-compilers with the help of the --compiler parameter.